January 19th, 2025

 Baker (Cheryl’s husband, Glenn’s brother-in-law) has had several serious medical issues.
 Please pray for God’s healing and strength

-For Art and Nann (Killinger family members) Art is still in the hospital but is being transitioned out of ICU
+For Art and Nann (Killinger family members) Art is in home Hospice

 Tom and Judy Hartzell- Tom is under care for dementia